Grsmto/simplebar/README.md

 ## 4. How it works

-TrackpadScrollEmulator actually still uses the native browser scrollbar to scroll content, but hides the conventional scrollbar from the user and replaces it with a custom CSS-styled scrollbar.
+TrackpadScrollEmulator actually uses the native browser scrollbar to scroll content, but hides the conventional scrollbar from the user and replaces it with a custom CSS-styled scrollbar.
 The plugin listens for scroll events and redraws the custom scrollbar accordingly.

 Whether scrolling using a trackpad or mousewheel the experience is identical to the browser's native behaviour.
 OSX users still get intertial scrolling when they perform a trackpad swipe, without any additional calculation required on the plugin's part.